BjarniHaukur/ngram-llm-analysis/DIARY.md

 - Meeting with Jonas and Bjarni regarding the draft report and experiments due until then

 ### Peer Group Meeting
-### Summary of Opponent Group Meeting on N-gram LLM Project
 1. **Experiment Status**
     - The opposing group will not complete any experiments by Friday, indicating potential challenges with their workflow or approach.
 2. **Approach Differences and Complexity Handling**